oracle/oci-grafana-logs/docs/linux.md

 grafana-cli plugins install oci-logs-datasource
 ```

-The plugin will be installed into your Grafana plugins directory, which by default is located at /var/lib/grafana/plugins.
+The plugin will be installed into your grafana plugins directory, which by default is located at /var/lib/grafana/plugins.
 [Here is more information on the CLI tool](http://docs.grafana.org/plugins/installation/).

 ### Manual installation
 Alternatively, you can manually download the .tar file and unpack it into your /grafana/plugins directory.
 To do so, change to the Grafana plugins directory: `cd /usr/local/var/lib/grafana/plugins`.
 Download the OCI Grafana Plugin: wget `https://github.com/oracle/oci-grafana-logs/releases/latest/download/plugin.tar`.
 Create a directory and install the plugin: `mkdir oci && tar -C oci -xvf plugin.tar` and then remove the tarball: `rm plugin.tar`.